Three more spooky stories from a ninth-century book of tales

 Feel a breath of chill in the air?
 A frisson down your spine?
 On the Zhongyuan (中元) or “Hungry Ghost” Festival, the 15th day of the seventh lunar month in the Chinese calendar, it is believed that the gates of hell will open and vengeful spirits will wander the Earth, settling their unfinished business with the living—it’s not wise to linger out after dark.

-In ancient China, people had no shortage of ghost stories—which really happened to a friend of theirs, they promise—to entertain their guests with on the warm summer evenings of “Ghost Month,” the seventh lunar month.
+In ancient China, people had no shortage of ghost stories—which totally happened to a friend of theirs, they swear!—to entertain their guests with on the warm summer evenings of “Ghost Month,” the seventh lunar month.
 In The Miscellany of Youyang (《酉阳杂俎》), writer Duan Chengshi (段成式) recorded some of the supernatural tales swapped by travelers he met in his journeys across China.
 Following the ever-popular Part 1 and Part 2 of this series, we translate three more spine-tinglers and hair-raisers from this ninth century work…and remind you to watch your back:

 The Book of the Dead